peak-dev/libvmod-esicookies/README.rst

 * On Linux, if ``make check`` fails for `vmod_esicookies_reload.vtc`, inspect the error log.
+If it reports a segmentation violation (SIGSEGV) in varnishd, your varnish sources have most likely been compiled with the (outdated) bundled jemalloc.

+  To avoid this issue, either

+  1. compile varnish ``--without-jemalloc``

-If it reports a segmentation violation (SIGSEGV) in varnishd, your varnish sources have most likely been compiled with the bundled jemalloc.
-Please make sure that an up-to-date `jemalloc` development package is installed on your system (probably called `libjemalloc-dev` or `jemalloc-devel`) and re-build Varnish.
+  2. or make sure that an up-to-date `jemalloc` development package is installed on your system (probably called `libjemalloc-dev` or `jemalloc-devel`) and re-build Varnish.
 Check the `config.log` for a `No system jemalloc found` warning and re-iterate if this warning is found.

 * Varnish 3 releases differ in their behaviour with regard to empty headers.
 Setting a header to the result of the to_http0_e_ and